aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/export-worksheet-css-separately-in-output-html/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells provides the feature to export worksheet CSS separately when you convert your Excel file to HTML.
+Aspose.Cells for Python via .NET provides the feature to export worksheet CSS separately when you convert your Excel file to HTML.
 Please use [**HtmlSaveOptions.export_worksheet_css_separately**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/export_worksheet_css_separately) property for this purpose and set it to **true** while saving Excel file to HTML format.

 ## **Export Worksheet CSS Separately in Output HTML**